PennyLaneAI/pennylane/doc/index.rst

 To get PennyLane installed and running on your system, begin at the :ref:`download and installation guide <installation>`.
 Then, familiarize yourself with the PennyLane's :ref:`key concepts <introduction>` for machine learning on quantum circuits.

-For getting started with PennyLane, check out our basic :ref:`qubit rotation <qubit_rotation>`, and :ref:`Gaussian transformation <gaussian_transformation>` tutorials, before continuing on to explore :ref:`hybrid quantum optimization <plugins_hybrid>`.
+For getting started with PennyLane, check out our basic :ref:`qubit rotation <qubit_rotation>`, and :ref:`Gaussian transformation <gaussian_transformation>` tutorials, before continuing on to explore :ref:`hybrid quantum optimization <plugins_hybrid>`, and :ref:`hybrid GPU-QPU optimization via PyTorch <pytorch_noise>`.
 More advanced tutorials include supervised learning, building quantum GANs (QGANs), and quantum classifiers.

 Next, play around with the numerous devices and :ref:`plugins <plugins>` available for running your hybrid models — these include Strawberry Fields, provided by the `PennyLane-SF <https://github.com/XanaduAI/pennylane-sf>`_ plugin, the Rigetti Aspen-1 QPU, provided by the `PennyLane-Forest <https://github.com/rigetti/pennylane-forest>`_ plugin, and the IBM QX4 quantum chip, provided by the `PennyLane-PQ <https://github.com/XanaduAI/pennylane-pq>`_ and `PennyLane-qiskit <https://github.com/carstenblank/pennylane-qiskit>`_ plugins.